huggingface/diffusers/examples/advanced_diffusion_training/README.md

 > In light of this, we're introducing a new feature to the advanced script to allow for configurable U-net learned blocks.

 **Usage**
-Configure LoRA learned U-net blocks adding a `lora_unet_blocks` flag, with a comma seperated string specifying the targeted blocks. e.g:
+Configure LoRA learned U-net blocks adding a `lora_unet_blocks` flag, with a comma separated string specifying the targeted blocks. e.g:
 ```bash
 --lora_unet_blocks="unet.up_blocks.0.attentions.0,unet.up_blocks.0.attentions.1"